-- (iv) Because she was charming and courteous to him. - Ans. (ii) Because she was loyal to the demands of her job. - (c) Rules are often made for keeping people safe.
+- (c) Rules are often made for keeping people safe.
 Was it a wise decision to remove Mij from the box?
-Write your answer in about 40 words, with reference to the text. - Ans.
+Write your answer with reference to the text. - Ans.
 The airline had been strict in its instructions on how to transport Mij.
 But out of love and concern, Mij was let out of the box, and he caused utter chaos and frightened the other passengers.
 Even Maxwell could not control him.
 This shows that it was unwise of Maxwell to let Mij out of the box. - (d) Which other word would correctly substitute 'profound,' in the given sentence from the extract: 'I have retained the most profound admiration for that air hostess.'